optionalg/kissanime-userscript/readme.md

 ##KissAnime Next Video Autoplayer

+**Main script found in /Userscript/Autoplay.user.js**

+Extensions use this^ script through grunt build

 User Script for Kissanime and packaged browser extensions.
 Plays the next video in the list automatically when the previous video is finished.